coryt414/CS50-Assignments/README.md

 ---

-:school_satchel: :dna: This is a repository to collect the assignments from Harvard's CS50 course.
+This is a repository to collect the assignments from Harvard's CS50 course.